ThemezerNX/Layouts/README.md

 ### Notes:

 -   When a pull request is merged the `uuid` field is automatically added to the `details.json`.
-You must never edit this!
+You must never add/edit this yourself!
 -   Remove the color field if not in use.

 ## Pieces